According to the New Jersey Department of Education’s 2016- 2017 School Performance Summary Report and The Advocates for Children of New Jersey

 2

-HomeWorks’ staff members, professional program volunteers, tutors, and counselors create a unique space for scholars to improve their academics, explore their personal experiences, and have fun!
+HomeWorks’ staff members, volunteers, tutors, and counselors create a unique space for scholars to achieve improved academic success, develop identity-driven leadership skills, and have fun!

 3